 Opportunities to establish capacity to meet future environmental needs

 The potential for trade (disposal or acquisition) of temporary water to help meet environmental demands has been actively considered as part of 2015-16 integrated planning for the use, carryover and trade of Commonwealth Environmental Water.
+The Commonwealth Environmental Water Holder (CEWH) is further investigating opportunities to trade water allocations during October to December 2015.

-Due to prolonged drought, there are a number of northern basin catchments where there is low water availability and high environmental demands (e.g. Macquarie Marshes and Narran Lakes) and supplementing supplies could assist in meeting these demands.
+Due to prolonged drought, there are a number of northern Basin catchments where there is low water availability and high environmental demands (e.g. Macquarie Marshes and Narran Lakes) and supplementing supplies could assist in meeting these demands.
 However, there is currently limited market opportunity for allocation purchase and acquisition is unlikely to occur until water availability improves.

 Trade with the objective of building capacity for future environmental needs would be implemented under Section 106(2) of the Water Act 2007.